kristjannomm/linkedin-skill-assessments-quizzes/microsoft-azure/microsoft-azure-quiz.md

 - [ ] Create a service principal in Azure then assign the service principal AKS.
 - [ ] Add users an Azure AD security group.
 Then assign the group permissions to AKS.
 - [x] Create a service principal in Azure AD.
-Then add user to the AKS security group.
+Then add users to the AKS security group.
 - [ ] Create an App ID in Azure AD.
 Then create a service principal for the server app.

 #### Q17.
 Which access protocol does Azure Files not support?